Label-Aware Ranked Loss for robust People Counting using Automotive in-cabin Radar: Experimental

 \subsection{Implementation Settings}

 In the implementation, we used PyTorch v1.8.0.\textsuperscript{\texttrademark}- GPU v2.4.0 with CUDA\textsuperscript{\textregistered} Toolkit v11.1.0 and cuDNN v8.0.5.
 As a processing unit, we used the Nvidia\textsuperscript{\textregistered} Tesla\textsuperscript{\textregistered} P40 GPU, Intel\textsuperscript{\textregistered} Core i7-8700K CPU, and DIMM 16GB DDR4-3000 module of RAM.
 In order to count people, one Infineon's XENSIV\textsuperscript{\texttrademark} 60 GHz sensor has been utilized, on the internal-upper side of the front window of the vehicle cabin.
 The radar input data has been pre-processed as explained in Section \ref{sec:background}, and results in 95000 frames of scenes of people counting inside a vehicle, performed on zero to five people, and divided into recordings with an average length of 350 frames.
 The frames are recorded with a frame rate of $10$ Hz.
 The dataset has been split into training and test set, dividing it into 76000 (training) and 19000 (testing) frames.
 In order to benchmark state-of-the-art losses, we create a smart batch structure, as mentioned in \cite{npair}.
 This means, every batch contains two samples per label, thus accounting for a batch size of 12.
+Additionally, we take advantage of an equal number of samples for each label.
+This corresponds to around 16k samples for each class.
 For the people counting task, we utilize a network with the same architecture as proposed in the encoder of \cite{Aydogdu}, composed of three convolutional layers with ReLU activation and a pooling layer after each convolutional layer.
 Each of the convolutional layers has 32 feature maps and a kernel size of $3 \times 3$.
 As the last layer we use a fully connected ReLU layer where we round the output for the prediction.